EgAlexDeveloper/zid_test_task/README.md

-# Getting Started with Create React App
+# Set Zid App Env

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

+In your CMD install yarn in the global environment using
+### `npm i -g yarn`

+In the project directory to install all NPM packages, you can run:
+### `yarn`

-In the project directory, you can run:
+In the project directory to start the application, you can run:
 ### `yarn start`

 Runs the app in the development mode.\